Atreyarao/Bookmark/README.md

 About the Api:
 1) Bookmark:
-a) /addBookmark: It takes in 3 inputs Title,Link,Publisher.
+a) /addBookmark: It takes in 3 inputs Title,Link,Publisher(optional) and creates a new entry in the database.(Title,Link are unique).
 b) /deleteBookmark:It takes in Title as input and deletes that particular Bookmark